Supreme Court of Afghanistan

 The Supreme Court of the Islamic Emirate of Afghanistan, known locally as the Stera Mahkama (ستره محكمه; دادگاه عالی), is the court of last resort of Afghanistan.
-The current chief justice is Abdul Hakim Ishaqzai.
+Under the current Taliban government, the court has no independence or power of judicial review; the supreme leader of Afghanistan holds the ultimate authority to decide and interpret the law and may overturn any decision of any court.
+The current chief justice is Abdul Hakim Haqqani.

+Democratic Republic (until 1992)

+During Democratic Republic of Afghanistan Supreme Court have been chaired by Nizamuddin Tahzib then by Abdul Karim Shadan.

 Islamic Republic (2004–2021)

 The Supreme Court of the Islamic Republic of Afghanistan was the court of last resort in the Islamic Republic of Afghanistan.
 It was created by the Constitution of Afghanistan, which was approved on January 4, 2004.
 Its creation was called for by the Bonn Agreement, which read in part: